Nuzairb/ai-avatar/README.md

    - Start chatting immediately!

 ## 🎮 How to Use

+### Server-Based Mode (Full Features)
+1. Start the server with `node server.js`
+2. Open `http://localhost:3000` in your browser
+3. Chat with AI-powered responses and optional avatar

+### Standalone Mode (LMS Deployment)
+1. Configure API keys in `scorm-standalone.html` file (see instructions in the file header)
+2. Open the file directly in any browser - no server required
+3. Automatic OpenAI and HeyGen integration once API keys are configured
+4. Smart fallback responses if API keys are not configured
+5. Perfect for LMS deployment and educational environments

 ### Text-Only Chat
 1. Simply type your message in the chat input